 Alcohol sales fell €10.5m in run-up to Christmas

-Grocery sales surpass €1bn for first time ever over Christmas but shoppers spend 5.3% less on beer and 2.2% less on wine
+Grocery sales over Christmas surpass €1bn for first time, but shoppers spend 5.3% less on beer and 2.2% less on wine

-Dunnes Stores retained its position as the Republic’s largest retailer, achieving a market share of 23.6 per cent.
+Dunnes Stores retained its position as the Republic’s largest retailer, achieving a market share of 23.6%.
 Photograph: iStock

-Supermarket shoppers spent €10.5 million less –a 6 per cent reduction – on alcohol in the run-up to Christmas 2019 compared with the year before, according to new figures from retail analysts Kantar.
+Supermarket shoppers spent €10.5 million less – a 6 per cent reduction – on alcohol in the run-up to Christmas 2019 compared with the year before, according to figures from retail analysts Kantar.

 The figures for the final quarter of the year show consumers spent 5.3 per cent less on beer and 2.2 per cent less on wine.
 Only Supervalu and Dunnes Stores bucked the trend, increasing alcohol sales by 3.9 per cent and 0.7 per cent respectively.